jyothiraditya-n/bfcli/README.md

   -v, --version     Prints the program version.

   -c, --colour      Enables colour output.
-  -m, --monochrome  Disables colour output.
   -n, --no-ansi     Disables the use of ANSI escape sequences.
-  -0, --minimal     Disables Brainfuck extensions.
+  -m, --minimal     Disables Brainfuck extensions.

 Note: Colour support and use of ANSI escape sequences is enabled
       by default.